Liturgical colours: Historical information

+In its Constitution on the Sacred Liturgy, the Second Vatican Council referred only once to liturgical colours, stating that for funeral services, "the circumstances and traditions found in various regions" should be honoured.

 Current rubrics

-In the Roman Rite, as reformed by Pope Paul VI, the following colours are used, in accordance with the rubrics of the General Instruction of the Roman Missal, Section 346.
+In the Roman Rite, as reformed by Pope Paul VI, the following colours are used, in accordance with the rubrics of the General Instruction of the Roman Missal, Section 346:

 On more solemn days, i.e. festive, more precious, sacred vestments may be used, even if not of the colour of the day.
 Such vestments may, for instance, be made from cloth of gold or cloth of silver.
 Moreover, the Conference of Bishops may determine and propose to the Apostolic See adaptations suited to the needs and culture of peoples.

 Ritual Masses are celebrated in their proper colour or in white or in a festive colour.
 Masses for Various Needs, on the other hand, are celebrated in the colour proper to the day or the season or in violet if they bear a penitential character.
 Votive Masses are celebrated in the colour suited to the Mass itself or even in the colour proper to the day or the season.